-A. Information Security Program.
+- A. Information Security Program.
 Each bank shall implement a comprehensive written information security program that includes administrative, technical, and physical safeguards appropriate to the size and complexity of the bank and the nature and scope of its activities.
-While all parts of the bank are not required to implement a uniform set of policies, all elements of the information security program must be coordinated.

-B. Objectives.
-A bank's information security program shall be designed to:

-2. Protect against any anticipated threats or hazards to the security or integrity of such information; and

-3. Protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any customer.
+While all parts of the bank are not required to implement a uniform set of policies, all elements of the information security program must be coordinated. - B. Objectives.
+A bank's information security program shall be designed to: - 1.
+Ensure the security and confidentiality of customer information; - 2.
+Protect against any anticipated threats or hazards to the security or integrity of such information; and - 3.
+Protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any